Theory, Examples & Exercises

 This is an old revision of the document!

-biplot- high-level plotting function suitable only for unconstrained and linear ordination methods (PCA and tb-PCA); draws species scores as arrows indicating the direction of increasing species abundance.
+biplot- high-level plotting function suitable only for unconstrained linear ordination methods (PCA and tb-PCA); draws species as arrows indicating increasing abundance of given species.
 If used with unimodal methods (like CA) or constrained ordination (RDA, CCA), an error is returned.

 points- adds points to the ordination diagram (low-level plotting function, adds points to ordination diagram created by

 select- logical vector indicating which elements should be displayed (the same for

 ordipointlabel- creates new ordination diagram and adds both points and labels (for species or sites) in a way to minimize their overlap (uses iteratively optimizing algorithm and can be rather slow).
 Can be stored in an object further editable interactively by the function